Tech-projects-upGrad/CoreJAVAProject/README.md

 ##### Exception Handling:
 - Handle the exceptions using the error handling feature of JAVA.
 A mock server will be used to generate the availability of servers to let the developers handle the non-server availability option.
 - Handle other features when the deposit fails/ withdrawal amount is greater than the available balance.
+- Handle the Inputmismatchexception to prevent the application from crashing.[In-dev]

 ##### Advanced Security:
 - If the application is blocked on a single page for more than 30 seconds, the user is logged out of the application.
 This feature will use the concept of multi-threading.
 The account holder will be shown the timed clock.